| The Implant Imperative:Enrolling the Patient as a Partner

 and fears, and watch their body language, which tells me a

 lot about how to proceed with treatment.
+Coaching I explain the distinction between teacher (one

 who imparts information) and coach, (one who takes a stand